the-k-node/Internship/Week 5/T1 - Ansible.md

     ```
     and if this returns `SUCCESS` for each node or returns `"ping": "pong"` for each node, then the connection is successful.

 * For running a command on the managed-nodes, I have considered 2 commands, `hostname` which gives the name of the nodes, and `hostname -I` which gives the IP addresses of nodes.
-For achieving that, I need to create a new `yaml` file for my ansible `playbook` with contents (indentation is important)
+For achieving that, I need to create a new `yaml` file for my ansible `playbook` with contents (indentation is important).

+    task1.yml :
     ```yaml
     ---
     - name: Get Nodes Names and IPs